dclelland/UrsusChat/README.md

 Work in progress; first project using my [UrsusAirlock](https://github.com/dclelland/UrsusAirlock) HTTP/`%eyre` client library.

+### Current status (as of 11 August 2020)

+The network level components are complete - the airlock library is implemented, with authentication, pokes and subscribes working smoothly.
+At the app level, I use a redux/unidirectional data flow pattern, and types and reducers for managing the client-side store are complete.

+At the interface level, the project is at an "MVP" stage - a user can sign in and post messages, but it's still rough around the edges, and there's a long laundry list of features that need to be built in order to get the project "feature complete".

+I've opted to develop the interface layer in SwiftUI, as it's much faster for me to build interfaces in SwiftUI than UIKit.

+Unfortunately this decision may have been a little premature; as it stands SwiftUI implementation in the iOS 13 SDK has a few showstopper bugs and missing feature - which are luckily resolved in the iOS 14 beta.
+So rather than trying to juggle different iOS versions, for now I'm taking a break until iOS 14 drops, likely in September 2020 (about a month away at time of writing).

+In the meantime I'm running a TestFlight with an iOS 13-compatible build - feel free to contact me (details in profile) for an invite.

 ## Todo list

 Tasks are managed on the [UrsusChat kanban board](https://github.com/dclelland/UrsusChat/projects/1).